2 Corinthians

 Confidence

 "We need to get away from economic melancholy.
 We may be fallen angels, but we do have wings that can carry us to heaven."
-These are the words of an economist and they are words we need to make our own.
+These are the words of an economist and they are words which certainly address the economic circumstances facing the West.

-As Paul the apostle observed the weakness and mortality of his humanity in the face of the corrupted power of the Roman Empire, along with the intransigence of his fellow Jews and the lunacy of Christian churches out of control, he was able to affirm his confidence in an eternal future which transcended the fading shadows of his day-to-day life.
-His confidence rested on substantial truth:
+As Paul the apostle observed the weakness of humanity, the corrupted power of the Roman Empire along with the intransigence of his fellow Jews and the lunacy of Christian churches out of control, he was able to affirm his confidence in an eternal future which transcends the fading shadows of day-to-day life.
+This confidence rests on substantial truth:

 i] A believer is separated from Christ by their earthly existence, v6.